nafisalzamee-lab/Data-Cleaning-and-Preparation-of-Global-Layoffs-Dataset-Using-MySQL/README.md

 This detailed project description, combined with exact SQL queries, provides a transparent, technical narrative of the data cleaning process, making it ideal for showcasing your SQL proficiency in a portfolio.

----

-If you want me to format this as ready-to-publish HTML or markdown for your portfolio, just let me know!